TheAfifoluwa/QDX_Assessment/README.md

-# Cypress Framework with Mocha Reporter and Cucumber
+# Cypress Framework with Cypress Custom Commands and Cucumber

 This repository contains a Cypress framework that utilizes cypress custom commands and Cucumber for end-to-end (E2E) testing.